AnjanaS2004/AnjanaS2004/README.md

 ### Hi there 👋, I am Anjana S
-I am a passionate computer science student dedicated to acquiring knowledge in various programming languages and technologies.
-With a strong interest in software development and problem-solving, I am eager to apply my skills and learn from real-world experiences in the tech industry.
+<i>I am a passionate computer science student dedicated to acquiring knowledge in various programming languages and technologies.
+With a strong interest in software development and problem-solving, I am eager to apply my skills and learn from real-world experiences in the tech industry.</i>

-- 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Javascript,Datastructures,Front-end development
 - 👯 I’m looking to collaborate on projects and enhance my skills
 - 📫 How to reach me: anjana27052004@gmail.com